corda/corda/docs/source/tutorial-cordapp.rst

 Windows: ``gradlew.bat deployNodes``

 Building straight away will build the example CorDapp defined the the CorDapp template source.
 For more information on the example
-CorDapp see, `the Example CorDapp`_ section, below.
+CorDapp see "The Example CorDapp" section below.
 Gradle will then grab all the dependencies for you and build the example CorDapp.

 The ``deployNodes`` Gradle task allows you easily create a formation of Corda nodes.
-In the case of the example CorDapp we are creating `four` nodes.
+In the case of the example CorDapp we are creating ``four`` nodes.

 After the building process has finished to see the newly built nodes, you can navigate to the ``/build/nodes`` folder located in the ``cordapp-template`` root directory.
 You can ignore the other folders in ``/build`` for now.
 The ``nodes``